voxeet/comms-sdk-dotnet/Readme.md

 ### 0. Install the SDK

-For installation, you can either use the NuGet packet manager or build the SDK from sources.
+To install the SDK, you can either use the NuGet packet manager or build the SDK from sources.

 #### NuGet